dmarange/CMD-Lab/Get File/readme.md

 ### Important caveats and disclamers!

-1) If the surface has any `N, O, C, H` then it will also be included in the list of indecies, this may or may not alter the results.
+1) If the surface has any `N, O, C, H` then it will also be included in the list of indicies, this may or may not alter the results.
 2) You set the sensible bond distances! in the [`check_dissociation`](get.py#L197) function there is a dictionary called [`max_bond_length`](get.py#L240) which mainly determines if two elements can be considered covalently bound or not.
 3) The fragment identifier function [`identify_molecule`](get.py#L182) can only return a chemical formula if the dictionary [`molecule_atoms`](get.py#L166) assigns the sequence of elements to a chemical formula. (e.g. a fragment was extracted as `['N','O','H','H']` but the `molecule_atoms` doesn't have an entry of `"NOH2": ["N", "O", "H", "H"]` then the output will be `unknown`)